Optimal RIS Placement in Multi-User MISO Systems with User Randomness: Proposed Solution

-Algorithm \ref{algo:globalsol} is a recursive method proposed to compute the final solution.
-The algorithm was developed by observing the spatial distribution of the solutions for a wide variety of scenarios and user distributions. `Clusters' are formed among the solutions in $\mathcal{S}$ by creating quantized versions of them with a suitable step size, $d_{start}$.
+Therefore, we propose Algorithm~\ref{algo:globalsol} which is a recursive method to compute the final solution. `Clusters' are formed among the solutions in $\mathcal{S}$ by creating quantized versions of them with a suitable step size, $d_{start}$.
 Then the cluster with the highest number of entries is declared to be the `optimal cluster'.
-Then Algorithm \ref{algo:solset} is repeated for a new candidate set with candidates only within the optimal cluster.
+Then Algorithm~\ref{algo:solset} is repeated for a new candidate set with candidates only within the optimal cluster.
 This process of looking deeper into the optimal cluster is repeated up to the required precision $d_p$.
 Hence, the globally optimal region to deploy the RIS is obtained as the square $[\mathbf{\hat{x}_r}(1)- d_p/2,\mathbf{\hat{x}_r}(1)+ d_p/2)\times[\mathbf{\hat{x}_r}(2)- d_p/2,\mathbf{\hat{x}_r}(2)+ d_p/2)$.

+\begin{remark} The core part of the proposed algorithm only requires the obstacle configuration, channel parameters, and the user distribution.
+Owing to the separable structure of the problem formulation in $\mathbf{P1.1}$ and $\mathbf{P1.2}$, the algorithm is capable of using any proposed or future joint beamforming technique.
+And there are many existing joint beamforming algorithms that work under imperfect CSI conditions including \cite{beam3}.
+In our work, we have used our adaptation of a well-accepted beamforming algorithm \cite{weightedsumrate} that works with perfect CSI.
+That clearly does not limit the proposed algorithm in any way to work only under perfect CSI conditions.
+In other words, the proposed approach remains \emph{effective} for any CSI acquisition and RIS training technique with the corresponding channel estimation errors, which jointly affect the SINR expression in Eq.~\eqref{eq:SINR}, prior to its use in our algorithm. \end{remark}